What is the method of science?

 How is science "done?"
 It can be difficult sometimes to define research methods in a way that will clearly distinguish science from non-science.
 However, there is a set of core principles that make up the “bones” of scientific research.
 These principles are widely accepted within the scientific community.
 Although there is no fixed set of steps that scientists always follow during an investigation, and there is no single path that leads scientists to knowledge, there are certain features of science that give it a distinct way of investigating.

 Scientific investigations involve the collection of data through observation, the formation and testing of hypotheses by experimentation, and analysis of the results that involves reasoning.
 Scientific investigations begin with observations that lead to questions.
-Questions can be as varied as how does a certain disease form to what does the product of a certain gene do.

 We will use an everyday example to show what makes up a scientific investigation.
 Imagine that you walk into a room, and the room is dark.